EyeSeeTea/metadata-generator-script/README.md

 DHIS2_USERNAME=...
 DHIS2_PASSWORD=...
 UPDATE_CATEGORY_OPTION_COMBOS=false # true or false
+UPDATE_SERVER=false # true or false
+PULL_METADATA_CSV_PATH=...
 ```

 The first time, we have to run `yarn install` to install all the dependencies.
-After that, you can just run `yarn start` to generate and update the metadata.
+After that, you can run `yarn update-server` to generate and update the metadata
+or `yarn download-ids` to get the metadata IDs.

 ## Description